Beyond the Last Frame: Process-aware Evaluation for Generative Video Reasoning: Experiment

 \subsection{Further Analysis}

-\paragraph{Test-time Scaling.} We investigate whether test-time scaling techniques, which have proven effective in language reasoning, can similarly benefit video reasoning tasks.
-Pass@$k$ is a widely used metric for evaluating the reasoning capabilities of large models, with recent studies indicating that performance can be significantly enhanced by increasing the number of samples $k$~\cite{passk, wang2023self-consistency}.
-To validate this in the GVR tasks, we sample multiple videos on VIPER using Sora 2 and Veo 3.1 and reporting Pass@1, 4, and 8 with POC$@$1.0 in Table~\ref{tab:test-time-scaling}.
+\paragraph{Test-time Scaling.} We investigate whether test-time scaling, effective in language reasoning, similarly benefits video reasoning.
+Pass$@$$k$ is a widely used metric for evaluating language models, with recent studies indicating that performance can be significantly enhanced by increasing the number of samples $k$~\cite{passk, wang2023self-consistency}.
+To validate this in the GVR tasks, we sample multiple videos on VIPER using Sora 2 and Veo 3.1 and reporting Pass$@$1, 4, and 8 with POC$@$1.0 in Table~\ref{tab:test-time-scaling}.
 As illustrated, scaling the sampling times notably improves performance.
 For instance, the overall accuracy of Veo 3.1 increases from 20.3\% to 43.2\%, particularly in challenging domains such as symbolic reasoning.
-However, this upward trend begins to plateau as $k$ increases, suggesting that test-time scaling alone is insufficient to overcome fundamental reasoning limitations.
+However, performance gains saturate as $k$ increases.
+Domains such as spatial and physics reasoning remain challenging, indicating that while test-time scaling provides a notable boost, it cannot fully compensate for reasoning limitations in current video models.

 \paragraph{Ablation on Sampling Rate.} We investigate the impact of the sampling rate $r$ on the POC$@r$ metric.
 Intuitively, a higher $r$ entails denser frame sampling, thereby imposing a more rigorous criterion for POC assessment.
 As illustrated in Table~\ref{tab:sampling-rate}, the model's performance exhibits a consistent decline as $r$ increases.
-While a higher sampling rate enhances evaluation rigor, it simultaneously extends the input sequence for the Judge model, leading to increased computational overhead and slower evaluation.
+While a higher sampling rate enhances evaluation rigor, it simultaneously extends the input sequence for the judge model, leading to increased computational overhead and slower evaluation.
 To strike an optimal balance between assessment rigor and efficiency, we adopt $r=1.0$ as the default setting.
 Nevertheless, users may increase $r$ for more rigorous evaluation.

 \paragraph{Human-model Alignment.} To further validate the robustness of our evaluation paradigm, we compare the evaluation results from the judge model with those from human experts.
 As illustrated in Figure~\ref{fig:alignment}, by providing the judge model with our hierarchical rubric, its alignment with human evaluators generally exceeds 90\%, whereas the raw evaluation achieves only about 60\%.
-These results demonstrate the effectiveness and necessity of our rubric.
+These results demonstrate the effectiveness of our rubric.